top of page

-Essential Tips for Preparing Dancers for Competitive and Show Season
+Preparing Dancers for Competitions and Shows

 Build a Strong Physical Foundation